AyoubMaimmadi/Audieyes/README.md

 ### Output

 BLIP's response : "two cats laying on a on a pink blanket with remote controls on the back."

+Keep in mind that the model's responses can be configured to provide more or less detailed descriptions based on user preferences and requirements with the modification of the temperature parameter.

 ### Input